An essential question for your upcoming succession - Do you have employment agreements for all your team?

 During your succession journey, it will be their practice goodwill that will be sold for many practitioners, which is very much bound up in the relationships with clients.
 If you have employees who have strong and vital relationships with clients without appropriate contractual restraints, you are at risk of not protecting your business.
 A restraint clause is a mechanism to protect the goodwill of your practice.
 Of course, you cannot stop anyone from earning a living, but employment agreements are a helpful method to provide some level of protection for your business.

-Being employed in a professional office, employees are exposed to confidential information daily.
-An employment agreement provides both your practice and your valued client's protection around personal data.
+Employees in a professional office are exposed to confidential information daily.
+An employment agreement protects personal data for both your practice and your valued client.

 For your valued employees, if a new owner takes over your practice, it is likely they will have all employees sign new employment agreements.
 Typically, if specific employment arrangements should be retained, e.g., specific working arrangements, an employment agreement is a great way to lock this in and protect their position.